ankitkrks1/sharemydisk/README.md

-Author :- Ankit K Kashyap
+**Author:** Ankit K Kashyap

-# what is this all about ?
+# What is this all about?

-This ia node project that serve the directory over local/internet if port forwarding enabled.
-Host your local disk in you LAN / WAN. so that any one can access your hard disk over the network by using the web browser like indexing
+This is a Node project that serves the directory over local/internet if port forwarding is enabled.
+Host your local disk on your LAN/WAN so that anyone can access your hard disk over the network by using a web browser for indexing.

-# How to host  ?
+# How to host/use/run?

-For development :-
+***  Using npx ***
+npx hostmydis

+`npx sharemydisk -p 80 -d /yourdirectory/path`

+*** Using npm ***

+Then import in your application to use it. like

+`index.js`

+`const sharemydisk = require('sharemydisk')`

+`sharemydisk()`

+Then
+execute it from command `node index.js -p 3001 -d ../`

+**For development:**
-1. npm i
+1. `npm i`
-2. npm start
+2. `npm start`

-# For production Build :-
+**For production build:**
-npm run build
+`npm run build`
-inside shareMe/app.js the build is ready to run in any where without any node_module file if you want to know to build go to :- https://youtu.be/P1v227ZFqM4
+Inside `shareMe/app.js`, the build is ready to run anywhere without any `node_module` files.
+If you want to learn how to build, go to: [https://youtu.be/P1v227ZFqM4](https://youtu.be/P1v227ZFqM4)

-simple download/copythe shareMe folder and run the below command only available after npm run build.
+Simply download/copy the `shareMe` folder and run the command below, only available after `npm run build`.

-#  For running with flags
+# For running with flags:

--p for port
+- `-p` for port
--d for directory.
+- `-d` for directory.

-node app.js -p 3000 -d ../abc/yourDirectory# hostmydisk
+`node app.js -p 3000 -d ../abc/yourDirectory# sharemydisk`

-# Don't know nodejs still wanna use ?
+# Don't know Node.js but still want to use?

-step 1 :- Download Nodejs from the official site or googling it. step 2 :- npm i hostmydisk step 3 :- npm run build step 4 :- copy the folder ./shareMe where you want to serve the content step 5 :- Open terminal / poweshell and run node app in the same path.
+1. Download Node.js from the official site or by searching it on Google.
+2. `npm i sharemydisk`
+3. `npm run build`
+4. Copy the folder `./shareMe` where you want to serve the content.
+5. Open terminal/powershell and run `node app` in the same path.